nahuel242/documentation/docs/Using Randomness/v2-adhoc/get-a-random-number.md

 ## Analyzing the contract

-In this example, the consumer contract uses static configuration parameters.
+In this example, the consuming contract uses static configuration parameters.

 ```solidity
 {% include 'samples/VRF/VRFv2AdHocConsumer.sol' %}